DuncanCragg/OnexOS/README-App.md

 ### How do links actually manifest in this world?

 Every single object you create or see in the shared world has a link - cities, streets, houses, rooms, tables, vases, flowers and petals.
+And news feeds, messages and photos.

 Everything is sewn, pinned, tied and snapped together using these links.